MRU-COMP1502-2023/instructions/assignment_1.md

       * ![image](https://user-images.githubusercontent.com/8976705/210866542-f98e46ce-1186-4e80-bbc1-9de281011c24.png)
     * If the user is new, we create a new account with initial balance of $100
       * ![image](https://user-images.githubusercontent.com/8976705/210866609-77aa600b-7d5c-4930-9630-91f5a42a4c96.png)
+* If the player has a balance of 0, they cannot play and are returned to the main menu.
 * The user is then asked which outcome they would like to bet on, and the bet amount:
     * ![image](https://user-images.githubusercontent.com/8976705/210866697-cda9b378-e56d-45d4-bd19-5af7fe8efa82.png)
     * ![image](https://user-images.githubusercontent.com/8976705/210866784-32665d63-6a69-4491-bc5c-3da305cd3b16.png)
+* The player cannot bet more than their current balance.
 * The game then plays out, the result determined, and the player's balance is adjusted accordingly.
 * The player is asked if they would like to play again, or return to the main menu.
 If they choose to play again, they return to the betting menu.